 We can help lower your premiums, often by 30-40 percent.
 And if you want to avoid the annual audit, our pay-as-you-go plans will help you do just that.

-Solar installers face many occupational hazards each time they head to work.
+Solar Installer workers compensation face many occupational hazards each time they head to work.
 Even if you properly train your workers, someone can still get hurt on the job.
 Injuries range from mild to fatal, and medical treatment is usually necessary.

 As a business owner, you are liable if someone gets hurt on the clock.
 Even if your injured employee has health insurance, the policy probably doesn’t cover work-related injuries.